ropensci/neotoma/README.md

 + `get_chroncontrol` - Get chronological information used to build the age-depth model for the record.
 [API](http://api.neotomadb.org/doc/resources/chroncontrol)

 ### Recent Changes
++ 1.7.4: Bug fix: `get_dataset(gpid=123)` was returning an error, fix corrects the error to allow unassigned `x` variables.
+Updated the allowable dataset types for searching to reflect the larger set of dataset types within Neotoma.
 + 1.7.3: Added numeric/integer methods to the `get_site()` and `get_dataset()` functions so that a vector of dataset or siteids can be passed to improve more general workflow methods.
 + 1.7.2: Bugfixes, added the `taxa()` function to easily extract taxa from one or multiple download objects.
 + 1.7.1: Bugfix for `compile_download()`, single sample downloads were failing to compile properly, added the `taxa()` function to extract taxa lists from large download objects.